 RIGHT(YEAR(B5),2)&B5-DATE(YEAR(B5),1,0)

-- RIGHT(YEAR(B5),2): Firstly, the RIGHT function will show the right two digits of the year from cell B5.
+• RIGHT(YEAR(B5),2): The RIGHT function will show the right two digits of the year from cell B5.

-- RIGHT(YEAR(B5),2)&B5-DATE(YEAR(B5),1,0): Secondly, the part after the ampersand operator will result in the number of days of the year from cell B5 that matches with the day and month value of that same cell.
+• RIGHT(YEAR(B5),2)&B5-DATE(YEAR(B5),1,0): The part after the ampersand operator will result in the number of days of the year from cell B5 that matches with the day and month value of that same cell.
 Finally, the operator will join these two parts.

-- Consequently, to see all the conversions in the lower cells use the Fill Handle.
+• Use the Fill Handle to see all the conversions in the lower cells.

-Read More: How to Convert General Format to Date in Excel (7 Methods)
+Read More: How to Convert Date to Text YYYYMMDD

 3. Insert DATEVALUE Function into TEXT Function

 This is the final method of this article.
 Here, I will use only two functions to achieve my result.
-I will use a formula with the TEXT function, then in the formula, I will insert the DATEVALUE function of Excel.
+I will use a formula with the TEXT function, then in the formula, I will insert the DATEVALUE function.
 The detailed steps of this procedure are as follows.

 Steps:

-- In the beginning, insert the following formula that consists of both the TEXT function and the DATEVALUE function in cell C5.
+• In the beginning, insert the following formula that consists of both TEXT and DATEVALUE functions in cell C5.

 =TEXT(B5,"yy")&TEXT((B5-DATEVALUE("1/1/"&TEXT(B5,"yy"))+1),"000")